 None of the Compensation Committee members are officers or employees or former officers or employees of the Company.
 No executive officer of the Company serves as a member of the Board of any other entity or the Compensation Committee of any other entity that has one or more executive officers serving as a member of the Board or Compensation Committee.
 Messrs.
-Morris, Alden and Gorman and Dr. Philip served on the Compensation Committee in 2015.
+Gorman, Alden and Conrado and Dr. Philip served on the Compensation Committee in 2016.
+Mr. Morris also served on the Compensation Committee in 2016 until his retirement from the Board on October 31, 2016.